Jabbol/DBM-Projects/Ticket System/README.md

 ## Credits and Disclaimers
 ##### Many credits to [DogV2](https://github.com/DogV2/) for the Ticket Logging Events that are used in this system.
 All code listed in this repository unless explicitly stated are all created by me, if I use code from another I will credit them appropriately.
 If you have issues with any of the codes stated, please make sure you have followed everything in the **Important Information / Notes** section prior to doing anything else.
-If you still have issues after that, then please, ***do not ping me or DM me***, but instead ask in the of the [Raw Data Server](https://discord.gg/RyNZ8xB)'s Support Server.
+If you still have issues after that, then please, ***do not ping me or DM me***, but instead ask in the of the [Raw Data Server's #support Channel](https://discord.gg/cW9zmCu).